Understanding NGINX 502 Bad Gateway: PHP-FPM

 • 502 Proxy Error.

-Also, the appearance of the page that displays the 502 error can be customized on different sites in the same way as it is done for the 404 not found error.
-There are different causes of error 502.
-Below we will look at the main ones, as well as possible ways to fix this error.
+Also, the page's appearance that displays the 502 error can be customized on different sites in the same way as it is done for the 404 not found error.
+There are various causes of error 502.
+Below, we will examine the main ones and possible ways to fix this error.

 What is PHP-FPM used for?

 PHP-FPM (PHP-FastCGI Process Manager) is a web request processing tool for PHP applications.
-PHP-FPM together with NGINX can significantly increase the performance of websites and reduce resource consumption at the same time.
+With NGINX, PHP-FPM can significantly increase website performance and reduce resource consumption.

-PHP works as an isolated service if you are using PHP-FPM.
+If you are using PHP-FPM, PHP works as an isolated service.
 Web requests are processed over a TCP/IP socket, NGINX only handles HTTP requests, and PHP-FPM interprets PHP code.
-The use of separate services is very important to improve efficiency.
+The use of separate services is essential to improve efficiency.

 Possible reasons for 502 Bad Gateway